nickhepp/streaming-data-pipeline/kafka-hello-world/src/main/scala/com/labs1904/hwe/homework/theory.md

 #### How are consumers and consumer groups different in Kafka?
 * Helpful resource: [Consumers](https://youtu.be/lAdG16KaHLs)
 * Helpful resource: [Confluent Consumer Overview](https://youtu.be/Z9g4jMQwog0)
+A: Consumers within a group read from exclusive partitions.
+There fore we cannot have more consumers than partitions.

 #### How are Kafka offsets different than partitions?
+A: A partition is a way to chunk up data within a topic.

 #### How is data assigned to a specific partition in Kafka?
 A: Messages have keys and the keys dictate wich messages get assigned to which partitions.